Raoufe-Rezai/Project-Management-Dashboard-Back/README.md

 # Project Management Site - Back

-A web application for managing projects, tasks, and team memberships.
+The Project Management Dashboard is a web-based tool for managing projects, tasks and access control.
+It allows users to assign tasks, track progress, and collaborate efficiently with role-based access control.
+Ideal for streamlining workflows and enhancing team productivity.

 ## Features
 - Create and manage projects.